Obama brokers Japan, South Korea talks as Pyongyang fires missiles

 Japan and the United States also protested the launches.

-But Tokyo's plans to resume high-level talks next week with Pyongyang on Japanese citizens abducted by North Korea decades ago, as well as the North's missile and nuclear programs, would not be canceled, Japanese Chief Cabinet Secretary Yoshihide Suga said.
+But Tokyo's plans to resume high-level talks next week with Pyongyang on Japanese citizens abducted by North Korea decades ago, as well as the North's missile and nuclear programmes, would not be cancelled, Japanese Chief Cabinet Secretary Yoshihide Suga said.

 Those talks have been suspended since December 2012.